Network effect: Compatibility and incompatibility

-Product compatibility is closely related to network externalities in company's competition, which refers to two systems that can be operated together without changing.
+Product compatibility is closely related to network externalities in a company's competition, which refers to two systems that can be operated together without changing.
 Compatible products are characterized by better matching with customers, so they can enjoy all the benefits of the network without having to purchase products from the same company.
-However, not only products of compatibility will intensify competition between companies, this will make users who had purchased products lose their advantages, but also proprietary networks may raise the industry entry standards.
-Compared to large companies with better reputation or strength, weaker companies or small networks will more inclined to choose compatible products.
+However, not only will products of compatibility intensify competition between companies, but this will also make users who had purchased products lose their advantages; proprietary networks may also raise the industry entry standards.
+Compared to large companies with better reputations or strength, weaker companies or small networks will be more inclined to choose compatible products.

 Besides, the compatibility of products is conducive to the company's increase in market share.
 For example, the Windows system is famous for its operating compatibility, thereby satisfying consumers' diversification of other applications.
-As the supplier of Windows systems, Microsoft benefits from indirect network effects, which cause the growing of the company's market share.
+As the supplier of Windows systems, Microsoft benefits from indirect network effects, which cause the growth of the company's market share.

-Incompatibility is the opposite of compatibility.
-Because incompatibility of products will aggravate market segmentation and reduce efficiency, and also harm consumer interests and enhance competition.
-The result of the competition between incompatible networks depends on the complete sequential of adoption and the early preferences of the adopters.
+Incompatibility is the opposite of compatibility because incompatibility of products will aggravate market segmentation and reduce efficiency, and also harm consumer interests and enhance competition.
+The result of the competition between incompatible networks depends on the complete sequence of adoption and the early preferences of the adopters.
 Effective competition determines the market share of companies, which is historically important.
 Since the installed base can directly bring more network profit and increase the consumers' expectations, which will have a positive impact on the smooth implementation of subsequent network effects.

 Open versus closed standards

 In communication and information technologies, open standards and interfaces are often developed through the participation of multiple companies and are usually perceived to provide mutual benefit.
 But, in cases in which the relevant communication protocols or interfaces are closed standards, the network effect can give the company controlling those standards monopoly power.
 The Microsoft corporation is widely seen by computer professionals as maintaining its monopoly through these means.
 One observed method Microsoft uses to put the network effect to its advantage is called Embrace, extend and extinguish.

 Mirabilis is an Israeli start-up which pioneered instant messaging (IM) and was bought by America Online.
-By giving away their ICQ product for free and preventing interoperability between their client software and other products, they were able to temporarily dominate the market for instant messaging.
-The IM technology has completed the use from the home to the workplace, because of its faster processing speed and simplified process characteristics.
+By giving away their ICQ product free of charge and preventing interoperability between their client software and other products, they were able to temporarily dominate the market for instant messaging.
+The IM technology is in use from the home to the workplace because of its faster processing speed and simplified process characteristics.
 Because of the network effect, new IM users gained much more value by choosing to use the Mirabilis system (and join its large network of users) than they would use a competing system.
 As was typical for that era, the company never made any attempt to generate profits from its dominant position before selling the company.